 Policies and procedures relating to quality assurance and enhancement of postgraduate research and doctoral education are led by the Dean of Graduate Studies and the Graduate Studies Office.
-Graduate Studies Office has three principal areas of responsibility which include: (1) leading the development of all aspects of DCU's postgraduate research education, (2) acting as champion for the needs of DCU's postgraduate student community and (3) driving the development of DCU's postgraduate policy and planning.
-Graduate Studies Office also engages in a diverse range of activities under these areas of responsibility, such as: policy development and implementation for best practice in graduate research; orientation and induction programme for new research students; an annual calendar of skills development events; seminars and workshops for students; scholarship and industry internship programmes; internal and external collaborative projects; funding proposals and consortium activities at national, European and international level.
+Graduate Studies Office has three principal areas of responsibility which include: (1) leading the development of all aspects of DCU's postgraduate research education, (2) acting as a champion for the needs of DCU's postgraduate studies Office also engages in a diverse range of activities under these areas of responsibility, such as policy development and implementation for best practices in graduate research; orientation and induction programme for new research students; an annual calendar of skills development events; seminars and workshops for students; scholarship and industry internship programmes; internal and external collaborative projects; funding proposals and consortium activities at national, European and international level.